Los Angeles families have an important perspective on our public education system.

 We extend our deep gratitude to all the families who participated in the poll.
 Your commitment to the students of Los Angeles Unified is invaluable and your message is clear: the only way we will create a truly just and equitable school system is to continue incorporating the voices and perspectives of families.

 Major Trends and Findings

 Families share their perspectives on the state of Los Angeles public education.

-Potential respondents were invited via email or phone to participate in the survey, with the majority of surveys and interviews (n=358) conducted by phone—with half reached on cell phones and half on landlines.
-Phone surveys were conducted with live English and Spanish Speaking interviewers—72% (n=360) were conducted in English and 28% (n=140) in Spanish.
-Respondents were screened to ensure they self-identify as currently responsible for school age children in public or charter schools within the geographic boundary of LAUSD.
+Potential respondents were invited via email or phone to participate in the survey, with around half of surveys and interviews conducted by phone (n=242)—with half reached on cell phones and half on landlines.
+Phone surveys were conducted with live English and Spanish-speaking interviewers—81% (n=404) were conducted in English and 19% (n=96) in Spanish.
+Respondents were screened to ensure they self-identify as currently responsible for school-aged children in public or charter schools within the geographic boundary of Los Angeles Unified.
 The margin of error is ±4.4 percentage points for the full survey sample of 500, and higher among subgroups and questions not asked of the full sample.

 All questions and results are publicly available and disaggregated by school type, family income level, race, and English Learner status in this report.
 Results uplifted in the major findings were identified by GPSN in collaboration with LMU-CEEL.
 Responses from families who identified that their children are English Learners are generally similar to the overall findings of the poll, and there is little variation by school type.